-Ashley B. Clayton, Ph.D.
+Ashley B. Clayton, PhD, MBA

-Jo Ellen Levy Yates Endowed Assistant Professor
+Jo Ellen Levy Yates Endowed Associate Professor

 School of Education